allfoxwy/Threat/README.markdown

 Clone the repository into your `Addons` folder:

-    cd <WOW_BASE_DIR>/Interface/Addons
+    cd <WoW_game_folder>/Interface/Addons
     git clone --depth=1 https://github.com/allfoxwy/Threat.git

 Create a macro to call `/warrthreat`:

     /warrthreat

-Bind the macro to a key and spam it to generate threat.
+Bind the macro to a key and repeatly press it to generate threat.

 ## Function description